yairm210/Unciv/docs/Developers/Building-Locally.md

     -   Set the module to `Unciv.server`, main class to `com.unciv.app.server.DesktopLauncher` and `<repo_folder>/android/assets/` as the Working directory, OK to close the window.
 -   Select the UncivServer configuration and click the green arrow button to run!
 Or start a debug session as above.

+To build a jar file, refer to [Without Android Studio](#Without-Android-Studio) and replace 'desktop' with 'server'.
+That is, run `./gradlew server:dist` and when it's done look for /server/build/libs/UncivServer.jar

 ## Unit Tests

 You can (and in some cases _should_) run and even debug the unit tests locally.